 Fine Arts Minor

 The Fine Arts Minor is a six-credit program available to undergraduate students in the College of Arts and Sciences, School of Engineering, Wharton and the School of Nursing.
-To receive a Fine Arts Minor students are required to take one Fine Arts Core Studio plus a second Fine Arts Studio in the same discipline, one Art History course and a selection of three Fine Arts electives.
+This minor introduces students to a broad range of Fine Art disciplines and methodologies with the ability to take multiple classes in one area of study.

 Fine Arts Core Studio Requirements (2CU)

 Fine Arts Minors are required to take one core studio plus a second studio in the same discipline.
 Students pursuing a minor must choose one of the curriculum options listed below.